com-480-data-visualization/project-2023-data-divas/README.md

 **80% of the final grade**

-[Here](./Milestone3/MILESTONE3.md) is the Milestone 3 with our final website, the process book and the link towards our video.
+[Here](./Milestone3/MILESTONE3.md) is the Milestone 3 readme with our final website, the process book and the link towards our video.

 Contributors:
 - Visualizations: https://d3js.org/